olarina/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-Scripts adds new factor variable "dayType" - weekday/ weekend to discover it.
+Script adds new factor variable "dayType" - weekday/ weekend to discover it.

 ```r
 dataWeekDays <- weekdays(dataImputed$date)